V3lectronics/SPIRIT/README.md

 #### Power Button

-The PCB layout, schematics and other files related to the board are exported from Kicad 6.0.11+dfsg-1 (Debian adapted package that excludes any non-free components).

 The Programmable Button's function can be customized by the user.
 For example, it can be used for quick launching an app, toggling the flashlight, toggling sound settings (silent, vibrate, sound) etc.

 -This way all newer versions (6 and up) can open the project after .
 If